Nitesh-loop/web-development/README.md

 # Arrays
-Use .push, .pop, .shift, and .unshift to Manipulate Arrays
+Use .push, .pop, .shift, and .unshift to Manipulate Arrays     (FILO)

 1. PUSH
 let numbers = [1,2,3,4]